pac4j/pac4j/documentation/docs/clients/openid-connect-config.md

 config.setPrivateKeyJWTClientAuthnMethodConfig(privateKeyJwtConfig);
 ```

-Since version 6.3.2, the privateKeyJWT is recreated when expired, and expiration can be tuned :
+Since v6.3.2, pac4j recreates the client authentication JWT when it expires.
+Set its lifetime and how close to expiration it can be reused:
 ```java
     /** Default JWT token expiration time in seconds */ privateKeyJwtConfig.setValidity(60);